Yes, you can have the summer homeschool schedule of your dreams – and I promise it won’t be a nightmare, Homeschool Mama!

 6:30 – Family Time

-I know it is sooooooo easy to flip on the TV in these evening hours, but try on these school days to get in the habit of going on a family walk, playing a couple games together, or reading more together.
+I know it is sooooooo easy to flip on the TV in these evening hours, but try on these school days to get in the habit of going on a family walk, playing a couple games together (we love these math board games!), or reading more together.
 Kids will love it and your family will be so much closer as a result!

 Everybody should be showering, brushing teeth, putting on jammies, and climbing into bed.
 Try to spend 5-10 minutes with each child and go over the day with them.
 Ask them about their highs and lows and what they learned today.